Cricket at the 2028 Summer Olympics: Background

-Cricket has had a history in the early Olympics.
-In the first modern Olympics in 1896 in Athens it was planned that cricket would be played as a medal sport but due to a lack of entries, the planned event did not occur.
-In 1900 in Paris, four teams entered: Great Britain (listed as England in posters advertising it and represented by Devon & Somerset Wanderers), France, Belgium and the Netherlands.
-However, only one match was played between Great Britain and France, with Great Britain winning the two-day match.
+Cricket had a history in the early Olympics.
+In the first modern Summer Olympics in 1896 in Athens, it was planned to be played as a medal sport, but the planned event did not occur due to a lack of sufficient entries.
+In the subsequent 1900 Summer Olympics in Paris, four teams entered: Great Britain (listed as England in posters advertising it and represented by Devon & Somerset Wanderers), France, Belgium, and the Netherlands.
+However, eventually only two teams competed, and the only match played between Great Britain and France ended with Great Britain winning the two-day match.
 The players did not realize this was an Olympic event until it was retrospectively recognized as one in 1912.
-Cricket was scheduled for the 1904 Games but was cancelled shortly before the start of the Games and not considered for inclusion in the century following.
+Cricket was initially included in the 1904 Summer Olympics but was cancelled shortly before the start of the Games.
+The sport was not included in the Olympic program for more than a century.

-For many years, many of cricket's governing bodies, including the Board of Control for Cricket in India (BCCI) and the England and Wales Cricket Board (ECB), were long opposed to a return to the Olympics.
-The ECB withdrew their opposition in 2015, and in March 2017 it was reported that International Cricket Council chief Dave Richardson thought the "time is right" for Olympic cricket.
-It was also reported that the opposition of the BCCI had softened.
+For several years, national cricket governing bodies, including the Board of Control for Cricket in India (BCCI) and the England and Wales Cricket Board (ECB), were opposed to the return of the sport to the Olympics.
+The sport was featured at the Commonwealth Games twice: a 50-over List A men's tournament at Kuala Lumpur in 1998 and a Women's Twenty20 International (WT20I) tournament held at Edgbaston Cricket Ground when Birmingham hosted in 2022.
+The ECB withdrew its opposition to the inclusion of the sport in the Olympic Program in 2015.
+In March 2017, the International Cricket Council's (ICC) then-chief Dave Richardson thought the "time is right" for Olympic cricket, and later the same year, it was reported in the media that the opposition of the BCCI had softened.

-In October 2020, USA Cricket stated that it saw a proposed inclusion of cricket to the 2028 Summer Olympics program in Los Angeles as a long-term goal.
-In 2020, the BCCI in its Annual General Meeting decided to back the ICC's bid for inclusion of T20 cricket in 2028 after getting some clarifications from the International Olympic Committee.
-In August 2021, the ICC confirmed its plans to bid for the inclusion of cricket at the Olympics, starting with the 2028 and 2032 games.
+In October 2020, the USA Cricket stated that it saw the inclusion of cricket in the Olympics program for the 2028 Summer Olympics to be held in Los Angeles as one of its goals.
+In 2020, the BCCI backed the ICC's bid for inclusion of Twenty20 International (T20I) cricket for the 2028 Summer Olympics after certain clarifications from the International Olympic Committee (IOC).
+In August 2021, the ICC confirmed its plans to bid for the inclusion of cricket at the Olympics, starting with the 2028 Games.

-On October 9, 2023, the 2028 Los Angeles Olympic Organizing Committee announced that cricket was on the list of sports they wished to introduce.
-On October 13, 2023, the IOC announced that the bid was accepted and placed under voting to finalize its inclusion in 2028 during the 141st IOC Session in Mumbai between October 14 to 16, 2023.
-It was confirmed on October 16, 2023, that cricket, including both men's and women's T20 tournaments, would be featured in the 2028 Olympics as only two voted against inclusion.
+On 9 October 2023, the 2028 Los Angeles Olympic Organizing Committee announced that cricket was on the list of sports they wished to introduce to the Games.
+On 13 October 2023, the IOC announced that the bid had been accepted and that it would be placed for voting during the 141st IOC Session in Mumbai to be held between 15 and 17 October 2023.
+On 16 October 2023, cricket was confirmed to be included in the 2028 Olympics Program.

-Later that month, it was announced that cricket will be played at a temporary venue at the Fairplex in Pomona, California.
-Organizers had considered holding the event in the Eastern United States in order to allow more favorable scheduling of matches for prime time viewership in India, but it was decided to keep the event within Los Angeles County so that players would be able to stay at the Olympic Village.
-A temporary stadium known as the Nassau County International Cricket Stadium had been used to host part of the 2024 Men's T20 World Cup in the New York City area, given the lack of cricket-specific facilities in the country.